verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 The Verrazzano resource defines two components to configure logging using Fluent Operator:

 - `fluentOperator`: When enabled, installs Fluent Operator and configures a Fluent Bit instance running as a DaemonSet in the cluster.
-The `fluentOperator` component creates ClusterInput CRs of type tail and systemd, and a set of ClusterFilters to enrich the collected logs with Kubernetes metadata.
+The `fluentOperator` component creates ClusterInput custom resources of type tail and systemd, and a set of ClusterFilters to enrich the collected logs with Kubernetes metadata.
 - `fluentbitOpensearchOutput`: When enabled, creates two ClusterOutput resources to send logs from the cluster to OpenSearch.
 The two ClusterOutput resources are:
     - `opensearch-system-clusteroutput`: A central output sink to send logs coming from namespaces where the Verrazzano components reside to the `verrazzano-system` data stream in OpenSearch.
     - `opensearch-application-clusteroutput`: Sends logs coming from namespaces that are not system to the `verrazzano-application-<namespace_name>` data stream.